jasonostrander/TiltToView/README.md

 TiltToView
 ==========

-Example of scrolling an Android ImageView by tilting the phone.
-Similar to Facebook Paper.
+Example of scrolling an Android ImageView by tilting the phone, similar to Facebook Paper.

 The main logic is in onSensorChanged:
 ```java